 My wife graciously agreed to let me spend way too much time on the water this past weekend, to finish off the trout season.
 I took Friday off work and managed to get out for three consecutive days, all of which were spent on different sections of my favourite local river.
 By the way, you’ll notice that I rarely mention river names or locations.
 This is on purpose, in an effort to avoid random lazy people from typing a couple words into Google and going away with sensitive and hard earned fishing locations.
 If you really want to know where I fish… well, I probably won’t tell you unless you’re family or friend 🙂 But, you’re more than welcome to ask.

 Anyway, on with the report!

 Friday was supposed to be a full day of fishing, but I slept in a bit more than I would have liked and as usual, I needed to do some last-minute fly tying to top up my box.
 The main ties included a bunch of Red Humpy dry flies (which are always productive on this river), as well as a number of Simulators and a couple Gartside Gurglers for a bit of night fishing.

 Lots of Stimulators in sizes 12-14 would be the main go-to fly during the days

 Gartside Gurgler (size 6) for hopefully enticing some hungry Browns at night

-One evening early in the season, I was fishing a favourite local river and decide to wade up a familiar stretch of water that leads to a nice hole, which I had known to hold some nice browns.
-This stretch of water is generally not overly productive.
-Some riffles and runs where you will usually find a few small fish, but not many holding spots for larger fish until you get further upstream – needless to say, I wasn’t expecting a whole lot during my trek.
+One evening early in the season, I was fishing a favourite local river and decided to wade up a familiar stretch of water that leads to a nice hole, which I had known to hold some nice browns.
+This stretch of water is generally not very productive.
+Some riffles and runs where you will usually find a few small fish, but not many holding spots for larger fish until you get further upstream.
+Needless to say, I wasn’t expecting a whole lot during my trek.